Voultapher/Presentations/MeetingC++2017/present.md

 - At the type layout stage
 - Piece of memory to store small objects, inside the function object on the stack.
+- The `int` we capture was small enough, so `std::function` didn't need to do heap allocation.
+- `std::function` and `std::string` do this.

 ---